b3-exmo/b3-exmo.github.io/docs/Culture/Scrupulosity.md

 comments: true
 ---
 # ✔️ Scrupulosity
 When growing up, inevitably, your authentic self has a question or a doubt or dislikes a teaching.
-Growing up in the LDS faith, you are taught that that is the devil.
+Growing up in the LDS faith, you are taught that it is the devil.
 That's the voice of Satan.
-That's evil.
-You are told this over and over from a young age, repeatedly throughout your entire life.
+That's *evil*.
+That is what you are told over and over from a young age, repeatedly throughout your entire life.
 Whenever you have a thought you're not "supposed" to have, or a question that makes you or others uncomfortable, or your inner voice is disagreeing with a teaching and is yelling and trying to get you to listen, that's Satan.
 It's like the song "Turn It Off" from the *Book of Mormon Musical*.

 What does this do to your mind?
 It turns your authentic self into the enemy.
 You become your own gaslighter.
 You try to shove down every thought and feeling you're not supposed to have.
 It splits your mind into two parts: the "evil" authentic self, and the unquestioning self the church wants you to have.